-The following must be uploaded or submitted together by the due date to be considered for review of eligibility:
+The following must be uploaded or submitted together by the due date (received, not postmarked) to be considered for review of eligibility:

 - Application Form AND - 2.
 Supporting documents-curriculum vitae (CV)/ résumé AND - 3.
-Detailed job description(s) for positions listed on the (CV)/ résumé AND - 4.
-Full payment
+Detailed job description(s) for positions listed on the CV/ résumé AND - 4.
+Full payment own.
+If necessary, you may email certification@acrpnet.org for a sample CV or job description.